ObjectiveTruth/objectivetruth.github.io/_posts/2014-12-25-embarking-on-ios.md

 - earnings
 - indeed
 ---
-Why learn iOS?</h2\>\
+##Why learn iOS?

 Learning Android has been very rewarding and after sharing my success with my professors, they had suggested I learn iOS to round out my skills.
 The biggest draw was the potential earnings from learning both languages.
 I even went ahead and did some research on job potential for